Brazilian singer and Latin Grammy winner dies in plane crash

 “I refuse to believe, I just refuse,” Brazil soccer star Neymar, who is a friend of Mendonça’s, said on Twitter after the news broke.
 Brazil’s government also offered its condolences.

-Her album “Em Todos os Cantos” album won her the 2019 Latin Grammy for best sertanejo album.
-She was nominated for the same award this year for her album “Patroas”.
+Her album “Em Todos os Cantos” won her the 2019 Latin Grammy for best sertanejo album.
+She was nominated for the same award this year for “Patroas.”

+Mendonça was also famous for her romantic songs, often expressing the loss of loved ones.

+“You always make me cry, you’re unique and eternal,” said fan Michelle Wisla on Twitter.

 Mendonça leaves behind a son, who will turn 2 years old next month.